- Describe epigenetics and examine how gene-environment interactions are critical for expression of physical and psychological characteristics

 - Of adoptees with a low genetic risk (whose mothers did not have schizophrenia) and who were raised in disturbed family environments, 5.3% were likely to develop schizophrenia.

-The study shows that adoptees with high genetic risk were especially likely to develop schizophrenia only if they were raised in disturbed home environments.
+The study shows that adoptees with high genetic risk were most likely to develop schizophrenia if they were raised in disturbed home environments.
 This research lends credibility to the notion that both genetic vulnerability and environmental stress are necessary for schizophrenia to develop, and that genes alone do not tell the full tale.

 DiG Deeper: Parental Investment and programming of stress responses in Offspring